 Thirdly, connect with others who are experiencing a fitness change too.
 This can be an invaluable source of encouragement.

 Gallup-Healthways Well-Being Index, Jan.
 2-Dec.
 29, 2013.
 Available at: http://www.gallup.com/poll/167645/vermont-no-frequent-exercise-produce-consumption.aspx

-Disclaimer: Not a professional but a motivational health friend.
-Always seek professional advisement when making health decisions.
+Disclaimer: An advocate for a healthy lifestyle.
+Always seek professional advice when making health decisions.